reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 As we refactored the compiler over the last few months, we wanted to focus on refining the core compilation model to ensure we could handle complexities such as conditionals, loops, reassignment, and mutation.
 However, JavaScript has a lot of ways to express each of those features: if/else, ternaries, for, for-in, for-of, etc. Trying to support the full language up-front would have delayed the point where we could validate the core model.
 Instead, we started with a small but representative subset of the language: let/const, if/else, for loops, objects, arrays, primitives, function calls, and a few other features.
 As we gained confidence in the core model and refined our internal abstractions, we expanded the supported language subset.
 We're also explicit about syntax we don't support, logging diagnostics and skipping compilation for unsupported input.
 We have utilities to try the compiler on our codebase and see what unsupported features are most common so we can prioritize those next.
 We'll continue incrementally expanding towards supporting the whole language.

-Making plain JavaScript reactive requires a very sophisticated compiler so that it can understand exactly what the code is doing.
-By taking this approach, we’re creating a system for reactivity within JavaScript that lets you write normal product code of any complexity, instead of being limited to some DSL for reactivity.
-You write a function that takes in data and returns a UI, just like React has always done.
+Making plain JavaScript in React components reactive requires a compiler with a deep understanding of semantics so that it can understand exactly what the code is doing.
+By taking this approach, we’re creating a system for reactivity within JavaScript that lets you write product code of any complexity with the full expressivity of the language, instead of being limited to a domain specific language.

 ## Offscreen Rendering {/*offscreen-rendering*/}